hnlcory/hnlcory.github.io/essays/codeStyle.md

 <h3>Overview</h3>

-While adjusting to new coding standards, and a new environment can be a rocky start (especially when it comes to learning the various power shortcuts each environment creates), exposure to a wide variety of workflows is highly beneficial towards myself as a programmer as I never feel attached to a specific one.
+<br>While adjusting to new coding standards, and a new environment can be a rocky start (especially when it comes to learning the various power shortcuts each environment creates), exposure to a wide variety of workflows is highly beneficial towards myself as a programmer as I never feel attached to a specific one.
 The ability to quickly pick up multiple language development is a skill I believe will be fundamental in my future undertakings.

 </div>